Making a compost pile requires just the sweat from your brow; nutritious choice foods do not come cheap.

 Being more environmentally responsible should, I suppose be part of the equation, but I confess it didn't start that way; I am growing into it though.
 Backyard permaculture I've is what it's called; working with nature rather than against it.

-"A vegetable garden in the beginning looks so promising and then after all little by little it grows nothing but vegetables, nothing but vegetables."
+"A vegetable garden in the beginning looks so promising and then after all gradually it grows nothing but veggies; greens, yellows and purples."

 - Gertrude Stein, 1874 - 1946